shenfe/rext/README.md

 ## `contentType`

-The type of data to send.
+The MIME type of data to send.
 This option affects the request header `Content-Type`.

 | Value | Effect |
 | :---: | :--- |